|

 of instructional, supervisory, and administrative personnel

-and educational personnel ancillary thereto, which are in
+and educational personnel ancillary thereto, that are in

 the sole possession of the maker thereof and that are not